Garrett's Party

 Including the gold brings the score to about $900.
 That is equivalent to about twenty-four thousand dollars in today’s money.

 The Las Vegas optic reports…”Our only regret is only that the boys haven’t a cool $1,000 to take home with them for their expenses have been great.
-While risks they ran cannot be estimated in a momentary point of view.”
+While risks they ran cannot be estimated in a monetary point of view.”

 Pat Garrett’s “good deed” would soon dissolve as the prisoners later escaped, one by one.